Fast strategies in biased Maker--Breaker games: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:HamVerySmall}}

-\begin{proof} In this section we give Maker's strategy to win Hamilton Cycle game when bias $b$ is not too large, namely $b=o\left(\frac{\ln n}{\ln \ln n}\right)$.
-As the proof for $b=1$ is already given in~\cite{HS09}, we assume here that $b\geq 2$.
-Throughout the game, Maker will maintain a collection of paths $\cP$ in his graph.
+\begin{proof} In this section we give Maker's strategy to win the Hamilton Cycle game when bias $b$ is not too large, namely $b=o\left(\frac{\ln n}{\ln \ln n}\right)$.
+Throughout the game, Maker will maintain a collection of paths $\cP$ in her graph.
 Maker's strategy is divided into five stages.

 At the beginning of the game, all vertices are isolated, and $\cP$ consists of $n$ paths of length $0$, with $2n$ endpoints altogether (as each of $n$ vertices is seen as both the first and the last vertex of a path).
 By $End_i$ we denote the multiset of endpoints of $\cP$ after Maker's $i$th move (omitting index $i$ when it is not crucial).
 During the first two stages, Maker will claim only edges between the endpoints of the paths in $\cP$ (thus connecting two paths into one), so in each of those moves $|\cP|$ will be reduced by one and $|End|$ will be reduced by two.